If you have questions about purchasing a license call 1-800-5GO-HUNT.

 ---|---|

 Bass | Choose a crankbait in whites/silvers that makes a bit of noise when being reeled in or a spinnerbait in chartreuse with a large spoon and focus fishing effort near woody debris.
 Soft creature baits in dark colors also work well in the marsh and bayous near vegetation ledges.
-Fish should begin moving to their spawning beds as the temperatures continue to rise. |
+Fish should be spawning for the next few weeks. |

 Crappie | Focus fishing effort in connected oxbows near elevation changes in deep channels with small white crank baits or live minnows.
 Jigging works wonderfully in the bayous and marsh, don’t be shy to use a spray-on fish attractant for artificial lures, a large part of the crappie’s predation instinct is scent driven.
-Fish should begin moving to their spawning beds as the temperatures remain in the seventies. |
+Fish should be spawning for the next few weeks. |

 Bream | Focus fishing effort near vegetation or shallow structure with small white beetle spins or fish on bottom with redworms or night crawlers.
-Fish should begin moving to their spawning beds as the temperatures remain in the seventies. |
+Fish should be spawning for the next few weeks. |

 Catfish | Focus fishing effort on bottom with cut bait or stink bait.
 Back bounce large weights along with the current to attract big fish. |